super mario galaxy (**1/2)

 Why not put voice-acting in?
 It’s a tiny, trite issue, I’ll admit, though really, why not go the extra step?
 It seems to me that Nintendo knew the story to Super Mario Galaxy was so totally not the point, and didn’t want to bother putting too much effort into the cut-scenes.
 Why have them in the first place, then?
 My dad taught me long ago: even if he knows the right fielder is going to catch that pop fly, Pete Rose keeps running for first base, and he doesn’t stop there.
 That’s why they called him “Charlie Hustle” — because he hustled (ironically, his name wasn’t Charlie) no matter what the circumstances.
 In other words, yes, maybe Nintendo should have just gone ahead and put voice-acting into Super Mario Galaxy, even if they were convinced that the story was filler nonsense; or maybe they should have just not put any story into it at all.
 Or at least no dialogue — do we really need subtitles to know that Bowser is threatening Peach, or that his assistant is threatening Mario?
 Pictures speak a thousand words, and CG — especially when it’s as colorful and sweet as in Super Mario Galaxy — speaks a million.
 Right?

 One thing we don’t need, for sure, is the mysterious Princess Rosalina, who has absolutely no function in the story other than to stand around and explain the mechanics of the game — over and over and over again.
 I don’t get it — I kept thinking that maybe she had some sinister motive, though by the end of the game, when it’s revealed that there’s nothing to reveal, I was scratching my head.
 It was something like the end of Dragon Quest VII, during the course of which you can build a huge casino-centric metropolis on a tropical island as a side-quest, though no matter how awesome the city is, the main character goes back to being his fisherman father’s assistant at the end of the game.
 Princess Rosalina is a lot like that — too much time was spent designing her character, with no payoff.
 And all she does, for the most part, is recite lines from the instruction manual, or else describe things that the cut-scenes have already pretty much succeeded at getting across: every single time we earn a “Grand Star” from beating a boss, the Grand Star flies into the core of the hub, thus increasing the size and color of the core; a quick look-around scene shows energy flowing through the veins on the floor, demonstrating that power is being restored to another part of the hub.
 Why, then, must Princess Rosalina tell us, “The Grand Star has powered up the core, restoring energy to The Kitchen!”
 Why tell us that the room we’re about to go check out is a kitchen?
-For god’s sake, let us figure it out for ourselves; Grandpa’s Pacemaker isn’t going to explode because “Holy shit no one told me it was gonna be a kitchen!!”
+For god’s sake, let us figure it out for ourselves; Grandpa’s Pacemaker isn’t going to explode because “Holy stuff no one told me it was gonna be a kitchen!!”
 Princess Rosalina feels simultaneously underused and tacked-on — which I guess isn’t all that amazing.
 Someone at Nintendo designed her, and they figured, hey, let’s put her into this game.
 What you end up with, though, is a symptom of the weird non-terminal illness infecting every Nintendo universe these days: hundreds of man-hours spilled into the task of painting a sign.
 Assigning a police officer to every STOP sign in town, so he can remind every motorist personally that “STOP” means “Stop”.
 Et cetera.
 Princess Rosalina is Nintendo using their assets because their assets are their assets.
 It’s the same thing they were doing back with Super Mario Stadium baseball, when they let Goomba be a selectable player even though Goombas have no hands and therefore can’t hold a baseball bat.
 It’s a spliter of the weird fever that gave birth to The Lightning Bolt in Super Mario Kart — a power-up that the person in last place, who is in last place for a reason (the reason being that he sucks at playing the game), has a much higher probability of receiving than anyone else.
 The Lightning Bolt will shrink and severely handicap every other racer, so that the person in last place might catch up.
 What happens when the Lightning Bolt wears off?
 We can say that, most of the time, the sucky player is surpassed once again.
 Why offer them that hope, then?
 Isn’t that kind of, you know, sick?
 Why not teach people to live with their mistakes, and regain their footing thanks to actual skill?
 Someone at Nintendo must have recently made a similarly pointed hypothesis, resulting in muted difficulty curves and more screen-filling help messages.
 Princess Rosalina is a lingering figment of Nintendo’s “let everyone play” mentality, only she’s not a real human being, and she’s not serving any purpose.

 She certainly is, however, a lot hotter than Princess Peach.
 Why bother rescuing Peach, if you’ve got a hotter Princess right here?
 Go ahead and accuse me of being shallow, if you want, though really, how much do we know about Princess Peach and Mario’s relationship?
 Under the best circumstances, the earliest players of Super Mario Bros. didn’t know what the princess looked like until they got to the very, very end of the game.
 It would have surprised them if there hadn’t been a princess, though only because they’d been expecting one, even if the promise had never had any visual confirmation.
 If Super Mario Galaxy were made perfectly — and it’s not perfect — we would need no dialogue, no hub world, no Princess Rosalina: just a look at Princess Peach, a visual confirmation of the tyranny of the dragon, an unassuming launch into outer space, and it’d be hard not to hit the ground running from there.
 Instead, when the game opens, we’re chasing rabbits on a little planetoid, rabbits who, though they don’t want to be caught, are also telling us to “Press the A button to jump!”
 Whatever happened to teaching the player how to play through context?
 In Super Mario Bros., there’s a Goomba right there in front of us.
 There are blocks with question marks, which produce shiny things when hit, there’s a mushroom we can eat to grow large, there’s a pipe we can’t progress over without jumping.
 There you have it: crushing enemies, breaking blocks, earning coins, surpassing obstacles, all taught to us right at the beginning.
 Mario’s been likened to Charlie Chaplin before; why not make his games play like silent films?
-If there absolutely must be a tutorial involving a fucking rabbit, why not make the rabbit show us how to jump instead of tell us?
+If there absolutely must be a tutorial involving a hecking rabbit, why not make the rabbit show us how to jump instead of tell us?
 Again, when the controller has only one button, it’s kind of unforgivable.
 Let’s watch the rabbit jump, once, twice, three times.
 He can teach us how to wall-jump, all on the way up a mountain, like in that demo I played last year.
 And then the game can commence, the beautiful rope I yearn for even now, the beautiful rope I cannot have.

 Instead, Nintendo’s way of supposedly making the game more friendly to the mainstream is to give Mario as many complicated moves as possible.
 Shake the Wii remote to initiate Mario’s ridiculous spin attack, because